Takeda gets key US regulatory approval to buy Shire

 Japan's Takeda Pharmaceutical Co Ltd said on Tuesday it received a key U.S. regulatory approval for its US$62 billion deal to buy London-listed Shire Plc .

-TOKYO: Japan's Takeda Pharmaceutical Co Ltd said on Tuesday it received a key U.S. regulatory approval for its US$62 billion deal to buy London-listed Shire Plc.
+TOKYO: Japan's Takeda Pharmaceutical Co Ltd said on Tuesday it received a key U.S. regulatory approval for the US$62 billion acquisition of London-listed Shire Plc.

-Takeda has received unconditional clearance from the United States Federal Trade Commission for the Shire deal, the drugmaker said in a statement.
+Takeda has received unconditional clearance from the United States Federal Trade Commission for the Shire deal, the drugmaker said.

-The approval takes Takeda closer to completing a transaction that would propel it into the global ranks of drugmakers.
+The Shire deal would turn Takeda into one of the world's largest drugmakers.

-We are still awaiting other regulatory clearances and approval by shareholders, the drugmaker added.
+However, the remaining hurdles for the Tokyo-listed company include getting a regulatory nod from the European Union and China and approval from shareholders of both drugmakers.

 (Reporting by Sam Nussey, Editing by Sherry Jacob-Phillips)